 Go to Find a Meeting on this Web site and follow the instructions to find a meeting in your area.
 Or you can contact the World Service Office at (505) 891-2664 or email for further assistance.
 You can also look for Overeaters Anonymous in your local telephone directory and in your local newspaper’s social or community calendar section.

 The idea of OA came to founder Rozanne S. at a Gamblers Anonymous (GA) meeting she attended with a compulsive gambling friend in 1958.
 As GA members shared their stories, she heard her story—not of gambling, but of compulsive overeating.
 She knew then that the Twelve-Step and Twelve-Tradition program founded by Alcoholics Anonymous (AA) and modeled by GA offered her a chance to change her life and reduce her 152-pound (69-kg) body to a size that would fit her 5-foot-2-inch (157-cm) frame.
 Not until 1960, when her weight had increased to 161 pounds (73 kg), could she find other people who shared her convictions.

 Her chance meeting with a new neighbor, Jo S., gave Rozanne strength in numbers, even if it was only one person.
 Together they found another compulsive overeater, Bernice S., and convened the first OA meeting in Los Angeles, California, January 19, 1960.

 Today, about 6,500 OA groups meet each week in over 75 countries.
-With OA divided into 10 regions worldwide and approximately 54,000 members worldwide, it helps thousands of compulsive eaters find new life in recovery.
+With OA divided into 10 regions worldwide and over 60,000 members worldwide, it helps thousands of compulsive eaters find new life in recovery.